appcircleio/appcircle-docusaurus/docs/store-submit/apple-app-store.md

 You also need to provide either:

-- ;An App Store Connect API Key as a P8 file along with the key ID and the issuer ID.
+- An App Store Connect API Key as a P8 file along with the key ID and the issuer ID.
 This is the recommended authentication method.
 Please refer to the following document for more information about the App Store Connect API key:\
   [https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api)

 or